DmitriySalnikov/godot_debug_draw_3d/docs/Introduction.md

 * Android
 * Web (WebAssembly)

+This addon supports working with several World3D and different Viewports.
+There is also a no depth test mode and other settings that can be changed for each instance.

+This library supports double-precision builds, for more information, see [Double Precision](DoublePrecision.md).

 ## Download

-To download, use the [Godot Asset Library](https://godotengine.org/asset-library/asset/1766) or download the archive from the [GitHub](https://github.com/DmitriySalnikov/godot_debug_draw_3d) page by clicking the button at the top of the repository page: `Code -> Download ZIP`, then unzip it to your project folder.
-Or use one of the stable versions from the [GitHub Releases](https://github.com/DmitriySalnikov/godot_debug_draw_3d/releases) page (just download one of the `Source Codes` in assets).
+To download, use the [Godot Asset Library](https://godotengine.org/asset-library/asset/1766) or use one of the stable versions from the [GitHub Releases](https://github.com/DmitriySalnikov/godot_debug_draw_3d/releases) page.

+For versions prior to `1.4.5`, just download one of the `source codes` in the assets.
+For newer versions, download `debug-draw-3d_[version].zip`.

 ### Installation